 His more experienced friend, the one with the couch, had pulled some strings and gotten THX 1138 a distributor, but now that same friend was in anguish while struggling to make his own film, a period gangster drama that wasn’t going well.
 The studio kept threatening to fire him at any moment.

 If George Lucas was going to make a deal for his next project, he wouldn’t be able to rely on Francis Ford Coppola.
-The troubled production of The Godfather was ruining him.
-Coppola thought it would end his career before he ever really got started.
+The troubled production of The Godfather was ruining Coppola’s reputation at the studio, and he feared it would end his career before he ever really got started.

 But he did have the couch.
 That he could offer to his buddy George.

 Lucas had already exhausted his options in Los Angeles, but while staying at Coppola’s home, he set up meetings in New York with anyone in the film business willing to sit down for a few minutes.